neicnordic/neic2017.nordforsk.org/_workshops/knights-landing.md

     - ws-2-5-morning
 ---

-## Experiences with the Knights Landing processor
+## Experiences with the Knights Landing Processor

 This workshop will concern programming the Knights Landing accelerator, based on findings in the [PRACE Knights Landing Best Practice Guide](http://www.prace-ri.eu/best-practice-guide-knights-landing-january-2017/).